mark-rushakoff/right_hook/README.md

 ### Subscribing to Hooks

-Right Hook provides a way to subscribe to hooks.
+Right Hook provides a way to tell GitHub you want to subscribe your Right Hook application to GitHub's hooks.
 It's easy!

 ```ruby